Reduced model for female endocrine dynamics: Validation and functional variations: Introduction

 The data that can exist include primary reproductive hormone measurements, which are useful for delineating broadly defined clinical abnormalities and quantifying generalized ovulatory states.
 For example, two prototypical data sets reported in the literature include pituitary and ovarian hormones collected daily over the course of a typical cycle \cite{McLachlan1990,Welt1999}; we use the data in \cite{McLachlan1990} in this paper.
-The challenge is these data may only provide a partial view to more subtle abnormalities.
+The challenge is these data provide only a partial view to more subtle abnormalities.
 For example, PCOS can result in the complete absence of, or sporadic, ovulation.
 But, distinguishing between mechanisms governing these two observable clinical manifestations is difficult because clinically feasible diagnostic tools rely on measurements taken either at a single time point or over the course of a few hours \cite{YenJaffe}.
 We would require data spanning multiple months in order to build a comprehensive hormone profile with any hope of revealing important reproductive features, especially in the absence of clearly identifiable ovulatory states.
 Still more confounding are conditions such as endometriosis, which lack a clear etiology, yet are linked to circulating hormone levels \cite{Lode2017}.

 In the present context, it is important to note that a high-fidelity, data-driven, robust and expansive definition of normal ovulatory function does not currently exist. {This makes defining `normal' and `dysfunctional' a complex task, as dysfunction is usually defined as a deviation from normal.
-Because of this, we will adopt a narrow definition of normal and consequently limit our ability to discover a different-from-normal phenotype.} Ideally, we seek an alternative to patterns in hormone dynamics to distinguish between ovulatory phenotypes, with the hope that identifying underlying mechanisms of dysfunction lies in our ability to connect clinical symptoms with mechanisms that may not be apparent in hormone measurements alone.
+Because of this, we will adopt a narrow definition of normal and consequently limit our ability to discover different-from-normal phenotypes.} This limitation is due to the lack of data; with more data, the methodology here could provide more phenotypic fidelity.
+Ideally, we seek an alternative to patterns in hormone dynamics to distinguish between ovulatory phenotypes, with the hope that identifying underlying mechanisms of dysfunction lies in our ability to connect clinical symptoms with mechanisms that may not be apparent in hormone measurements alone.
 Given the problems identified above, modeling and analysis at this level of detail is not possible.